-The Photographer’s Right is a downloadable guide that is loosely based on the Bust Card and the Know Your Rights pamphlet that used to be available on the ACLU website.
-It may be downloaded and printed out using Adobe Acrobat Reader.
-You may make copies and carry them in your wallet, pocket, or camera bag to give you quick access to your rights and obligations concerning confrontations over photography.
+The Photographer’s Right is a PDF document that is loosely based on the ACLU Bust Card.You may make copies and carry them in your wallet, pocket, or camera bag to give you quick access to information about your rights and obligations concerning confrontations over photography.
 You may distribute the guide to others, provided that such distribution is not done for commercial gain and credit is given to the author.

-As the flyer states, there are not very many legal restrictions on what can be photographed when in public view.
+As the document states, there are not very many legal restrictions on what can be photographed when in public view.
 Most attempts at restricting photography are done by lowerlevel security and law enforcement officials acting way beyond their authority.
 Note that neither the Patriot Act nor the Homeland Security Act have any provisions that restrict photography.
 Similarly, some businesses have a history of abusing the rights of photographers under the guise of protecting their trade secrets.
 These claims are almost always meritless because entities are required to keep trade secrets from public view if they want to protect them.

 More information about photography law in the United States can be found in the Legal Handbook for Photographers.